PLASTIC AND THE OCEAN

 OCEANS OF PLASTIC

 The bad news is, that this is just only the tip of the iceberg.
-It’s thought that just 1% of the plastics in the ocean are on the surface and the other 99% are underwater.
+It’s thought that just 1% of the plastics in the ocean are on the surface.
 And research by Eunomia shows that 94% of the plastic that enters the ocean actually ends up on the seafloor!
 There is now on average an estimated 70kg of plastic in each square kilometre of sea bed.

-The same research shows that 80% of plastic in our oceans is from land sources.
+The same research shows that 80% of plastic in our oceans is from land-based sources.
 The remainder comes from plastics released at sea, such as lost and discarded fishing gear.

 SMALL BUT FRIGHTY